Chart Color Schemes

 Romsey lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-As of Nov 2025, Romsey's population is estimated at around 6,162, reflecting an increase of 365 people since the 2021 Census.
-This growth represents a 6.3% increase from the previous count of 5,797 inhabitants.
-The current estimate is inferred from AreaSearch's validation of new addresses and examination of ABS ERP data released in June 2024, indicating a resident population of 6,130 plus an additional 35 validated new addresses since the Census date.
-This results in a population density ratio of 75 persons per square kilometer.
-Over the past decade, Romsey has shown resilient growth patterns with a compound annual growth rate of 2.2%, outperforming its SA3 area.
-Natural growth contributed approximately 53.0% to overall population gains during recent periods, although all drivers including interstate migration and overseas migration were positive factors.
+The population of the Romsey statistical area (Lv2) is estimated to be around 6,225 as of Nov 2025.
+This reflects an increase of 428 people since the 2021 Census, which reported a population of 5,797.
+The change is inferred from AreaSearch's estimate of the resident population at 6,179 in Jun 2024, along with 35 validated new addresses since the Census date.
+This results in a density ratio of 76 persons per square kilometer.
+Over the past decade, Romsey has shown resilient growth patterns with a compound annual growth rate of 2.2%, outpacing its SA3 area.
+Natural growth contributed approximately 53.0% to overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023, adjusting employing weighted aggregation methods from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, Romsey is forecasted to experience a significant population increase of 2,556 persons based on aggregated SA2-level projections, reflecting an overall increase of 42.1% over the 17-year period.
+AreaSearch is utilising ABS/Geoscience Australia projections for each SA2 area released in 2024, using 2022 as the base year.
+For areas not covered by this data, VIC State Government's Regional/LGA projections released in 2023 are used with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the Romsey (SA2) is expected to increase by 2,566 persons to 2041, reflecting an increase of 40.9% in total over the 17 years.

 Frequently Asked Questions - Population